iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/mirroring.md

 ```

 ??? info "Understanding what happened"
     1. You configured a Knative service with two versions of your app.
-In the `service.yaml` manifest, you specified that the live version, `sample-app-v1`, should receive 100% of the production traffic and the dark version, `sample-app-v2`, should receive 0% of the production traffic.
+In the `service.yaml` manifest, you specified that the live version, `sample-app-v1`, should receive 100% of the production traffic and the candidate version, `sample-app-v2`, should receive 0% of the production traffic.

     2. You used `customdomain.com` as the HTTP host in this tutorial.
 In your production cluster, use domain(s) that you own in the setup of the virtual services.